-Echo Park: You could say it echoes Brooklyn’s Williamsburg and Bushwick; it could even be described as a less developed version of its neighbor, Silver Lake.
-This neighbourhood, about 10 minutes from downtown LA, has that artisan feel so prominent of local communities that attract a newly-moved-in younger demographic of artists, foodies, and entrepreneurs.
+Echo Park: You could say it echoes Brooklyn’s Bushwick; it might even be compared to nearby Silver Lake (a less developed version of it , anyway).
+This neighbourhood, located 10 minutes from downtown LA, has that energetic feel so prominent of communities that attract a newly-moved-in younger demographic of artists, foodies, and entrepreneurs.

 Take Brite Spot, for example.
-I’ll admit to having passed by it a few times, dismissing it as just another old school American diner.
-Hey, it’s painted bright blue, it’s on busy Sunset Blvd, and claims to be Echo Park’s Original Diner since 1949.
-Ever since I supposedly had the best margarita in New York – ugh, it wasn’t good – I have avoided places with any such (inflated) connotations.
-However, my husband twisted my arm based on favourable Yelp reviews, and so we drove inland one very warm Sunday in May for brunch.
+I’ll admit to having passed it a few time, only to dismiss it as just another old-school American diner.
+Hey, it’s painted bright blue, it’s on busy Sunset Boulevard, and claims to be Echo Park’s original diner since 1949.
+Ever since I tasted “the best margarita” in New York, I have avoided places making grand statements.
+However, my husband was convinced is was going to be a find based on many favourable Yelp reviews, so with a twist of the arm, my tummy gave in.
+We hopped in the car on one very warm Sunday in May and drove inland for brunch.

-Served by a tattooed plaid shirt wearing waitress and surrounded by patrons, old school and new school, the Brite Spot feels like a microcosm of what’s happening in Echo Park today.
+Served by a tattooed, plaid-shirt-wearing waitress and surrounded by patrons of all ages — yuppies discussing last night’s drinking antics, grandparents feeding grandkids; a bookish young lady reading the paper over eggs in a corner — Brite Spot Diner feels like a microcosm of what’s happening in Echo Park today.

 All you hipster-haters need to check yourself.
 Yes, hipsters are offensive to the eyes, ears and nose and yes, they provoke violent urges in me but remember, the Echo Park you grew up in wasn’t always that way either.
 Echo Park began as a wealthy, white, Victorian neighborhood.
 Places change for the better and for the worse.
 I remember El Prado when it was a dive (I liked it then) and like it as a posh wine bar too (certainly there are more women in there now).